ncssm/morgantonscientific2025/papers/ramidi/article.md

 :name: Figure 2
 :align: center

+Voltage output of solar panel at noon on a cloudy day
 ```

 This graph ({numref}`Figure 2`) of the voltage output of each solar panel shows when they were tested on a cloudy day.
 The voltages for all 3 light modifying conditions seem to have followed a similar wave like trend that was likely caused by a change in lighting as the clouds moved.
 The graph clearly shows how the solar panel which utilized the mirror had a greater voltage output for the entirety of the test while the control and the magnifying glass solar panels were very similar in voltage output with only a 0.022V difference in average.
 The mirror solar panel was able to output a voltage that was 0.096V greater than the control on average which is shown by the statistics in the table above.